sujith-eag/Learning_Journey/MCA/Case.md

+### **Case Study Report Format: Problem-Based (10 Marks)**

+1. **Introduction (2M)**
+    - Clearly state and summarize the focus of the case study.
+    - Summarize the key observations and findings.

+2. **Background (2M)**
+    - Provide relevant facts and context.
+    - Include necessary background information.

+3. **Proposed Solutions (2M)**
+    - Suggest practical and feasible solutions that exist or ways to enhance the situation as it is.
+    - Explain how these solutions can address the identified problems.

+4. **Implementation (3M)**
+    - Outline the steps required to execute the proposed solutions.
+    - Provide a structured approach for implementation.

+5. **Conclusion (1M)**
+    - Summarize key insights from the case study.
+    - Highlight the impact of the proposed solutions.

+____

+Asynchronous cryptography / Public key cryptography

+Key pairs of a person
+Public key of a person is used to encrypt the message sent to a person(Mostly a lock handed out to lock the message), can be accessed only by decrypting it with that persons private key.

+248 bits. encryption size which can be the size of the file that can be encrypted.

+Trap door approach of allowing one way of motion easily but not being able to return in the other direction to the starting point.

+RSA is used to encrypt AES Key which is used to encrypt the body of the message since it has no limit on how much it can encrypt.

+Prime number multiplication - results can be devided evenly by those two prime numbers , brute force is dividing by all primes.

+Certificates

+___

 Cryptography Through Graph Structures: A Study of RSA and ECC

 ### **Case Study: Graph-Based Approaches to Secure Encryption – A Comparative Analysis of RSA and Elliptic Curve Cryptography (ECC)**